R2-G2/R2-G2/README.md

 Some *"projects"* are so small they aren't worth a full sized **Git** repository.
 Therefore I prefer to maintain them using **Gists**.
 These don't support all usual features but still can be perfectly handled utilizing **Git**.
-For simplicity's sake I tend to use `silent commits` for my `flat repositories`.
+For simplicity's sake I tend to use `silent commits and reverts` for my `flat repositories`.

 ```shell
 editor ~/.gitconfig